restic/restic/doc/Manual.md

     enter password for repository:
     restoring <Snapshot of [/home/user/work] at 2015-05-08 21:40:19.884408621 +0200 CEST> to /tmp/restore-work

-Use the word 'latest' to restore the last backup.
-You can also combine 'latest' with the --host and --path filters to choose the last backup for a specific host, path or both.
+Use the word `latest` to restore the last backup.
+You can also combine `latest` with the `--host` and `--path` filters to choose the last backup for a specific host, path or both.

     $ restic -r /tmp/backup restore latest --target ~/tmp/restore-work --path "/home/art" --host luigi
+    enter password for repository:
+    restoring <Snapshot of [/home/art] at 2015-05-08 21:45:17.884408621 +0200 CEST> to /tmp/restore-work

 # Manage repository keys